w35l3y/EdgeDrivers/zigbee-smart-plug/README.md

 - App does not respect defined label of the components in the device profiles
 - Removing parent device doesn't revome child devices automatically

+## Known limitations

+- If you remove one or more child devices by mistake and want them back, you will need to repair the device
+- If you need to repair the device for some reason, you will need to remove each old device/child device one by one

 ## Related stuff

 [[ST Edge] Access to \_envlibrequire(“devices”)](https://community.smartthings.com/t/st-edge-access-to-envlibrequire-devices/237272/6?u=w35l3y)